Heat kernel estimates on manifolds with ends with mixed boundary condition

 The desired estimate depends on whether or not the points $x,y$ lie in the same end $U_i.$

 Let $x = (|x|, \theta_x), y = (|y|, \theta_y)$ denote $x,y$ written in polar coordinates.
 Previously, $|x|$ was defined as $\sup_{y \in K} d(x,y)$ to be bounded below away from zero.
-Below, taking $|x| = d(0,x)$ as is needed for polar coordinates will not be a problem since in all such instances the point $x$ lies in $U_i, \ 1 \leq i \leq k,$ and hence $|x| \geq 1.$ Above, we have already seen what occurs if both points lie in the middle (and away from any Dirichlet boundary) by examining $p(t,o,o).$ We have the following further cases, where we continue to assume $t>1$:
+Below, taking $|x| = d(0,x)$ as is needed for polar coordinates will not be a problem since in all such instances the point $x$ lies in $U_i, \ 1 \leq i \leq 3,$ and hence $|x| \geq 1.$ Above, we have already seen what occurs if both points lie in the middle (and away from any Dirichlet boundary) by examining $p(t,o,o).$ We have the following further cases, where we continue to assume $t>1$:

 \emph{Case 1:} Suppose $x$ and $y$ are in different ends; without loss of generality assume $x \in U_1, y \in U_2.$ Then

 where $\alpha^* = \max_{1\leq i \leq 3} \alpha_i.$ For fixed $x,y,$ we obtain the same decay rate as above for $p(t,o,o),$ and if $|x| \approx |y| \approx \sqrt{t},$ then $p(t,x,y)$ decays like